Red State (2011 film): Critical response

 James Rocchi writing for indieWire wrote that, "...Smith has gotten as far as he has with his comedies because it is a writer's genre more so than it is a director's.
 Horror is the genre of a director—pacing, feel, shots, editing—and Smith's skills are not up to the task ..."

 Amongst the positive reactions to the film, Todd McCarthy of The Hollywood Reporter called the movie, "A potent cinematic hand grenade tossed to bigots everywhere."
 Jeff Sneider of TheWrap.com said, "The truth is that I didn't really know what to expect from Red State, but regardless, I still had high expectations and am pleased to report that the film lived up to them. ... it brings something new to the genre, and that something is faith."
 Germain Lussier of /Film also praised the film, saying, "This is a maturing, confident Smith who proves, after Cop Out, he still has a unique voice.
 With Red State, that voice isn't saying anything incredibly groundbreaking, and at times it gets a tad preachy, but the director has expanded out of his comfort zone and given audiences a genuine piece of art."
 Director Richard Kelly also offered his take on the film and Smith while appearing on Smith's SMovieMakers podcast.
 He said "I have never seen a filmmaker reinvent himself the way you just have.
 I won't say anything else because I don't want to spoil anything.
 It's really really exciting ..."
 Smith blogged on his official film website that filmmaker Quentin Tarantino saw the film and gave him positive feedback about it; Tarantino also named "Red State" as his eighth-favorite film of 2011.
-Former collaborator Ben Affleck also loved the film and ended up casting Goodman, Parks, and Bishé in his film Argo.
+Ben Affleck also loved the film and ended up casting Goodman, Parks, and Bishé in his film Argo.